Programmatic Advertising 101: Learn Programmatic Advertising

 Why does programmatic advertising matter now?

 Programmatic advertising started more than 10 years ago, but it’s taken time to develop into a go-to advertising strategy.
 Adoption rates, however, have skyrocketed.
-Just in 2019, for example, U.S. advertisers spent $60 billion on programmatic display ads — by 2021, that number will reach $81 billion.
+Just in 2022, for example, global advertisers spent $493 billion on programmatic display ads — by 2024, U.S. is on track to surpass 200 billion dollars.

 Why is programmatic advertising catching everyone’s attention now, though?
 A few reasons, including: